A&P Group: Operational centres

-As one of only two remaining significant commercial ship repair companies in the United Kingdom, along with Cammell Laird, A&P Group has become a centre of excellence for ship owners and managers operating in North West Europe and continues to grow a profitable and successful business employing over 1,000 skilled staff (678 employees in 2013 plus agency workers) in the North East and South West of England.
+As one of only two remaining commercial ship repair companies in the United Kingdom, along with Cammell Laird, A&P Group is an important service provider for ship owners and managers operating in North West Europe.
+A&P Group employs over 1,000 skilled staff (678 employees in 2013 plus agency workers) in the North East and South West of England.